 Talk to someone when you get stressed and provide a listening ear to colleagues.
 A problem shared, is a problem half solved.
 You might help someone stay sane.

 Ensure all employees know how the company is doing, what measures you are taking, and what services and benefits are accessible to them.
 This might help relieve the stress of uncertainty.

 Fill your day with joy

 Our business works to fill our people’s day with what they love.
 When work feels like a job, we redirect those tasks to someone who loves them.
 Not a great organizer?
 We have a team member who is.
 Hate numbers?
 We’ve got someone who loves them.
-We are fueled with so much joy that we have a term around the company called the ‘joy hangover.’
-When work is such a blast, burnout doesn’t exist.
+When work is a blast, burnout doesn’t exist.